Page 7 of 65

 Kapyong Barracks closed in June 2004 and 2 PPCLI re-located to new facilities at CFB Shilo.
 A formal march-out ceremony and parde was held at the end of June 2004 to commemorate the men and women who served at Kapyong Barracks.

-Recently, the abandoned Kapyong Barracks has been used as an urban "close quarter combat" training area for Winnipeg area milita troops.
+Not long after the closure, the abandoned Kapyong Barracks found a new use as an urban "close quarter combat" training area for Winnipeg area militia troops.

 Of the 350-plus PMQs, about two-thirds are still rented to soldiers and their families.
 Local politicians have been trying to convince Ottawa to rent out some of the vacant homes at Kapyong to low-income families or recent immigrants.
 However, the process of disposal at Kapyong has been paralyzed by red tape and a First Nations land claim.

 The former base was to have been turned over to the Canada Lands Corporation for disposal, but in 2007, the Treaty 1 bands asked federal court to block the transfer of Kapyong to the Canada Lands Company, which was to organize its sale.

 By 2012, the fate of Kapyong was still in legal limbo, with the courts having ruled in favour of the First Nations complainants.
 There are obvious signs of deterioration on the 90-hectare site, including mould and peeling lead paint inside some the vacant buildings, water in the basement of at least one building and hundreds of squirrel holes outside.

 As of January 2013, taxpayers had spent nearly $15 million over the last eight years maintaining the vacant Kapyong Barracks site while the federal government fights a land claim for the site by Treaty One First Nations.